Trading Education

 Head and Shoulders pattern detected on LYN/USDT 5-minute chart on Binance

-Head and Shoulders - LYN/USDT 5min
+Head and shoulders - LYN/USDT 5min

 BinanceReversal